 There are many applications of statistics in the field of food studies.
-One of the earliest was in agriculture where R. A. Fisher used experimental design to partition variation and to enable more precise estimation of effects in crop plot experiments.
-There was even an early sensory experiment on tea tasting (Fisher 1966), and since then statistical applications have increased as food science emerged as a distinct applied science subject.
-Some examples of the form of statistical applications in food are given in Table 1.1.
+One of the earliest was in agriculture where Fisher used experimental design to partition variation and to enable more precise estimation of effects in crop plot experiments.
+There was even an early sensory experiment on tea tasting (Fisher 1966), and since then, statistical applications have increased as food science emerged as a distinct BLBK477-c01 BLBK477-Bower Printer: Yet to Come